Hum4n01d/ECS150-P2/REPORT.md

 the signal handler to be invoked.
 When preemption is disabled, the `SIGVTALRM` signal is blocked, which prevents the signal handler from being invoked.

+We also make sure to restore our old action and timer so that our library remains transparent to our user i.e., the user's program's initial state is restored after we're done.

 ## Testing
 ### Queue
 We tested the queue by writing unit tests that cover all of the functions in the queue.
 We tested the queue by adding and removing data from the queue and checking that the data was added and removed correctly.
 We additionally wrote tests for every error case in the queue functions to ensure that passing null pointers or invalid data would not cause the program to crash.
+In total, we have implemented

 ### Preemption
 Preemption proved to be the most difficult part of the project to test.
 We had to make sure that the timer was set up correctly and that the timer handler was being invoked at the correct times.
+In order to test for preemption, we create a thread that calls a `busy_loop` which is a loop executing for a long enough time to fire our alarm signal and call the handler.
+This preemption happens successfully because we see that instead of finishing this busy loop, a context switch to another function happens successfully (we know this from printed values on the screen) and this new thread yields properly and we were able to see that thread 2 was again preempted successfully.
+Two key points to talk about here are:
+- We preferred using this busy loop over an infinite loop where the infinite loop runs based on a flag in one thread, and the other thread (which would only be called if preemption works correctly) would set this flag to false because our test case allows us to go back and forth between the threads multiple times, and thus, it is a more robust measure.
+We are able to print statements at appropropriate times to also have an understanding (intuitive idea) of the frequency of this preemption.
+Having such extensive multiple iterations back and forth from/to our threads are one of the few ways to test that preemption disabling works to the most extent
+- Lastly, in our test case, we also check that the old timer and the old action was restored by creating a dummy handler and a dummy timer.
+We raise an alarm to see that the dummy handler is working outside the uthread library instead of the handler dealing with interruptions.
+We check the timer by seeing that it is set to 0 as supposed to be.

 It was difficult to determine whether preemption was actually kicking in due to the raw execution speed of incrementing a variable.
 Our solution to this problem was to introduce some latency with print statements, but only every 100000000 iterations to prevent the output from being too cluttered.
 This allowed us to see that the timer handler was being invoked at the correct times without setting an infinite loop.

 ## Debugging
 We utilized mostly `printf` statements to debug our code since this project